mpowelson/arm-cli/README.md

 ```
 ## Development

 To contribute to this tool, first checkout the code.
-Then create a new virtual environment:
+Then create a new virtual environment.
+From the root of the repo:
 ```bash
 cd arm-cli
 python -m venv venv